Data-Driven Turbulence Modeling Approach for Cold-Wall Hypersonic Boundary Layers: Introduction

 \section{Introduction}

 \lettrine{T}{urbulence} modeling is arguably the most crucial aspect of high Reynolds number hypersonic flow computations.
 Hypersonic flight conditions are characterized by extremely high kinetic energy in the flow, which dissipates as heat energy near the surface of the vehicle.
 The heating rates in the turbulent boundary layer can be several times higher than the laminar boundary layer.
 Furthermore, as a result of radiative cooling and internal heat transfer, the external surface temperatures of hypersonic flight vehicles are often considerably lower than the adiabatic wall temperature.
+Surface temperatures may remain below the adiabatic wall temperature during brief or prolonged flights, depending on the vehicle’s design (such as heat management systems and surface materials) and the flight trajectory (e.g., short reentry missions, quick experimental runs in wind tunnel testing, or sustained hypersonic flights).
 These cold wall conditions result in substantial thermal gradients between the surface and the fluid, which in turn modify the characteristics of near-wall turbulence.
 Similar cold wall conditions can also arise in wind tunnel experiments, where the short duration of the experiments prevents the test article from reaching higher temperatures.
-Therefore, the accurate modeling of cold-wall hypersonic turbulent boundary layers is of utmost importance for predicting surface heat flux and ensuring reliable thermal protection design for such vehicles.
+Therefore, the accurate modeling of cold--wall hypersonic turbulent boundary layers is of utmost importance for predicting surface heat flux and ensuring reliable thermal protection design for such vehicles.

 The most commonly used turbulence models in Reynolds-averaged Navier-Stokes (RANS) simulations are typically calibrated for incompressible flow conditions.
 Extensive validation has been conducted for subsonic or moderately supersonic flows, where significant near--wall heat flux is absent.
 According to the Morkovin hypothesis~\cite{morkovin1962}, when variations in mean thermodynamic quantities are appropriately accounted for, incompressible turbulence models have demonstrated satisfactory performance in capturing mean velocity and mean temperature fields in compressible turbulent boundary layers.
 So et al.~\cite{so1998} further established that the Morkovin hypothesis extends to turbulence quantities, indicating a dynamic similarity between the near-wall turbulence characteristics of incompressible and compressible wall-bounded turbulent flows.
 However, the validity of this hypothesis diminishes as the Mach number increases into the hypersonic regime, and these turbulence models exhibit progressively poorer performance, particularly in cold-wall scenarios~\cite{rumsey2010}.
 To address these limitations, several compressibility corrections have been proposed.
 A comprehensive review and evaluation of turbulence models for hypersonic flows can be found in Ref.~\cite{roy2006pas}.
 Compressibility corrections for hypersonic boundary layer applications have also been analyzed in Ref.~\cite{rumsey2010} that emphasizes the existing need for improved turbulence models specifically tailored for hypersonic flows.